Beeley Wood: Overview

 The woods are situated on the eastern side of the River Don between the village of Oughtibridge and the Sheffield suburb of Middlewood.
 The most common access from the Middlewood end of the wood is from the end of Clay Wheels Lane or from Middlewood Road South over the Don by the Rocher footbridge.
 The woods cover an area of approximately 60 ha and slope up quite steeply from the river gaining around 70 m in height before ending at farmland.
-The wood is traversed by two public footpaths;the lower of these is a pleasant and recently re-covered riverside walk which is part of the Upper Don Walk, a scenic walk by the river from the centre of Sheffield to Oughtibridge.
+The wood is traversed by two public footpaths;the lower of these is a pleasant and recently re-covered riverside walk which is part of the Upper Don Trail, a scenic walk by the river from the centre of Sheffield to Oughtibridge.
 The other public footpath runs the length of the upper wood at its highest point; there are many other paths not marked on the OS map.
 Beeley Wood is traversed by the famous Woodhead railway line; there is one level crossing and one footbridge for pedestrians to cross the line.
 The woods are home to a large colony of bats and all three species of woodpecker native to Britain can be seen in the woods.
 In spring there is a large covering of bluebells on the woodland floor.
 Wilson Spring Wood, a small area of wood, classed as an ancient and semi natural woodland, measuring approximately 300 by 250 m lies to the north-east of the main wood, separated by an area of farmers' fields 300 m in width.